-400-16.2 Methods: Except where other curing methods are specified, select from the following options the chosen method(s) for curing all concrete components and indicate the method to be used in the Quality Control Plan.
+400-16.2 Methods: Except where other curing methods are specified, select from the following options the chosen method(s) for curing all concrete components.

-(a) Continuous Moisture: Place burlap on the surface and keep it continuously saturated for the curing period by means of soaker hoses or automatic sprinklers.
+- 1. Continuous Moisture: Place burlap on the surface and keep it continuously saturated for the curing period by means of soaker hoses or automatic sprinklers.
 Water flow may be metered to cycle repetitively for five minutes on and five minutes off during the 72 hour curing period.
 Do not apply moisture manually.
-If side forms are loosened or removed during the curing period, extend the burlap so as to completely shield the sides of the members.

-(b) Membrane Curing Compound: Apply a white Type 2 curing compound to all surfaces at a uniform coverage as recommended by the manufacturer but not less than 0.06 gallon per square yard.
+If side forms are loosened or removed during the curing period, extend the burlap so as to completely shield the sides of the members. - 2.
+Membrane Curing Compound: Apply a white Type 2 curing compound to all surfaces at a uniform coverage as recommended by the manufacturer but not less than 0.06 gallon per square yard.
 Allow surfaces covered by the membrane curing compound to remain undisturbed for the curing period.
 Recoat any cracks, checks or other defects in the membrane seal which are detected during the curing period within one hour.
 If side forms are loosened during the curing period, maintain surface moisture and remove the forms within one hour and immediately coat the formed surfaces with a membrane curing compound.
 Bottom surfaces shall be similarly coated after removal of or from the forms.